25-Year-Old Running Back – New Orleans Saints

 Mark Ingram Contract Information:

-Signed a four-year, $7.1 million deal with the Saints in July of 2011, including an option for a fifth year.
+Signed a four-year deal with the Saints in March of 2015.

 To instantly reveal our fantasy analysis of every player – including Mark Ingram – simply subscribe now.

 |2015 Proj||25||NO||Subscribe now to see our 2013 projections for Mark Ingram|

 Age is determined on September 1st of each season.

 |Fantasy Points Per Game||Rushing Stats||Red Zone Runs||Receiving Stats||Red Zone Targets|

 |2015 Proj||25||NO||Subscribe now to see our 2015 projections for Mark Ingram|